ChXWu/itp_final/README.md

 Shuyang Deng

 * Problem description
-Elimination Jewels
+Eliminate Jewels

-It is a game where you try to eliminate the jewels by moving one of them so that more than three jewels of same color are aligned in a line.
+It is a game where you try to eliminate the jewels by switching two adjecent jewls to make more than three jewels of same color are aligned in a line.

 * Core idea: